-Making Changes and Resolutions in Your Life to Reduce Stress
+Making Changes in Your Life Could Reduce Stress

 Stress is not only unpleasant, it is a silent killer.
 While it begins in the brain, its effects travel throughout the body, causing damage.
 In addition to interfering with the ability to relax or sleep, stress can cause irritability, headaches, and even memory loss.
 It also inhibits the body's ability to produce "feel good" hormones, and therefore can trigger depression.

 When you're experiencing an extraordinary amount of stress in your life, it could be that a major change is what's needed.
 Although any major life change can make you feel anxious, sometimes not making a change can be even more stressful, in the long run, than change.

 Let’s face it.
 We all get comfortable with things just the way they are.
 Routine might be boring, but at least it’s predictable—and there’s a certain amount of peace that abides with predictability.
 Sure, we might whine about how boring routine is, but deep down inside it’s somewhat comforting to know what’s ahead hour by hour as the day goes by.
 And sometimes, even when presented with an opportunity to make a desired, albeit major, life change to a boring routine, many opt to stick with the tried and true.